nikhilnayyar002/Scrolling-Window-in-C-plus-plus/README.md

 5. Last is input based functionality which is similar to GUI textbox you see.
 You can  supply fixed width input, automatic or an input with     validity check along with msgs to pop up if incorrect input (then reinput correctly).
 6. Scrollbars when necessary.
 7. Tab Switching support so that you can switch between multiple Scrolling input/output Windows or scrolling selection Menu Windows.
    You get an orange colored bordered layout whenever one window is active.

+#Scrolling selection Menu Windows

+Offers item selection control.
+Shares some features of Scrolling input/output Window.